DrDarbin/kaggle-titanic-experiments/Readme.md

-Jupyter notebook to play with Titanic competition from Kaggle
+Jupyter notebook to play with Titanic competition from Kaggle to strengthen Data Science skills

 # Competition Description